Basilan: Taguima

 Basilan's name may also derive from its iron ore deposits.
 Tausug warriors and slave-traders from Sulu came to Taguima to purchase high-quality magnetic iron ores, which they used for swords, knives and other blades.
 This profitable trade, helped in large measure by the establishment of Maluso as a major military-naval base of the Sulu Sultanate, eventually gave the island the distinction of being the source of basih-balan, the Tausug word for magnetic iron.
 Roughly translated and abbreviated, however, basih-lan means "the iron (magnet) trail" or "the iron way".

 When several Tausug warriors were caught by the Spanish in one of their numerous raids on the Zamboanga settlement, Spanish officials supposedly admired the artistry and skill that went into making the warriors' elaborately decorated swords, knives and blades.
 They asked where these weapons could be bought.
-From atop the ramparts of the Spanish commandery at the Fuerza del Nuestra Senora del Pilar de Zaragoza (Fort Pilar), the warriors supposedly pointed to the island visible across today's Basilan Strait, and said, simply, "ha basih-lan".
+From atop the ramparts of the Spanish command at the Fuerza del Nuestra Señora del Pilar de Zaragoza, the warriors supposedly pointed to the island visible across today's Basilan Strait, and said, simply, "ha basih-lan".

-Reports from the Jesuit reducciones in Zamboanga and Pasangen (Isabela) were relayed to Manila, where Spanish cartographer Pedro Murillo de Velarde published Historia de la Provincia de Philipinas de la Compañia de Jesvs.
+Reports from the Jesuit reducciones in Zamboanga and Pasangen (Isabela) were relayed to Manila, where Spanish cartographer Pedro Murillo de Velarde published Historia de la Provincia de Philipinas de la Compañía de Jesvs.
 Segvnda parte using the Jesuit printing press at Manila in 1749.
 It featured a map of the Philippines with the unofficial "I. Basilan".
-The map was re-published by Leipzig map-maker Nicolaus Bellinn for general European circulation in 1752.
+The map was re-published by Leipzig mapmaker Nicolaus Bellinn for general European circulation in 1752.

-Finally, to represent a clear break from the Habsburg Dynasty (which had ruled Spain for 184 years from 1516 to 1700), the first officially sanctioned Spanish maps of its colonies, including "Las Islas de Mindanao", were commissioned by the Bourbons (1700–present).
-This particular map of Mindanao, apparently copied from the Nicolaus Bellinn map of 1752, was published by Nicolas Norton Nicols in 1757, featuring "Basilan" and bearing the royal stamp of Spanish Bourbon King Ferdinand VI.
-It has been called "Isla de Basilan" (Basilan Island) ever since.
+Finally, to represent a clear break from the Habsburg Dynasty (which had ruled Spain from 1516 to 1700), the first officially sanctioned Spanish maps of its colonies, including "Las Islas de Mindanao", were commissioned by the new ruling Bourbon Dynasty (1700–present).
+This particular map of Mindanao, apparently copied from the Bellinn map of 1752, was published by Nicolas Norton Nicols in 1757, featuring "Basilan" and bearing the royal stamp of King Ferdinand VI.
+It has been called Isla de Basilan ("Basilan Island")ever since.